-Scheduling practices and intensity of services are tailored to the individual strengths and needs of children birth to three and their families.
+Standard I.B.
+Scheduling practices and intensity of services are tailored to the goals of the program and to the individual strengths and needs of children birth to five and their families.

-Scheduling practices must take into consideration the developmental needs of infants and toddlers as well as the preferences and needs of their families.
+Scheduling practices must take into consideration the developmental needs of pregnant women, infants, toddlers and preschoolers as well as the preferences and needs of their families and the community.
 Flexibility within the organization allows for the provision of a variety of services to families at times and in places convenient for them.
+On-going recruitment of families for the program, both pregnant women and families with children birth to five, is essential.

 - I.B.1.
-The program leadership engages in scheduling practices, including evenings, weekends and summer programming, that respect the individual needs of infants and toddlers and their families in both home visiting and center-based programs. - I.B.2.
-The intensity of program services is commensurate with the preferences, strengths, and needs of individual children and families. - I.B.3.
-The program uses a variety of strategies based on the preferences, strengths, and needs of individual children and their families.
+In order to recruit and identify Illinois' children and families most in need for the program, screenings must be conducted to determine their need for services. - I.B.2.
+The program leadership engages in scheduling practices, including evenings, weekends and summer programming, that respect the individual needs of infants, toddlers and preschoolers, their families and the community in both home visiting and center-based programs. - I.B.3.
+The intensity of program services is commensurate with the preferences, strengths, and needs of individual children, their families and the communities in which they live. - I.B.4.
+The program uses a variety of strategies based on the preferences, strengths, and needs of individual children, their families and the local community.